December 21, 2024

 “We believe we could bring together about 50 GW of VPP capacity online by 2030 just through kind of the current funnels,” Brown said.

-VPPs do not require new technology, and there is not a need to build new infrastructure, with customers installing smart thermostats, distributed solar and storage, and electric vehicles into their existing homes, Brown said.
+VPPs do not require new technology, and there’s no need to build new infrastructure, with customers installing smart thermostats, distributed solar and storage, and electric vehicles into their existing homes, Brown said.

 “Being able to engage directly with households around ways in which their home can add value to the grid and therefore actually them get paid for it, and then being able to reduce their energy costs, is such a huge component of this,” he added.

-Getting residential customers signed up in VPPs is going to be increasingly important to help balance the grid as more of that sector’s energy demand is served by it, Brown said.
-ERCOT, where Renew Home is active as a retail electric provider, already sees its demand peak in the summer, and its winters are driven by residential demand, but that is going to be more and more common across the country.
+Getting residential customers signed up in VPPs will be increasingly important to help balance the grid, Brown said.
+ERCOT, where Renew Home is active as a retail electric provider, already sees its demand peak in the summer, and its winters are driven by residential demand.
+That will be more common across the country.

-Heat pumps are efficient, but modeling in the Northeast markets shows that their adoption could greatly increase the peak demands of residential and commercial customers in the coming decades.
+Heat pumps are efficient, but modeling in the Northeast shows their adoption could greatly increase the peak demands of residential and commercial customers in coming decades.

-The adoption of EVs by consumers in the coming years is going to add many new DERs to the grid, Fitch said.
+The adoption of EVs by consumers will add many new DERs to the grid, Fitch said.

 “I think we’re sort of at an inflection point here, where a lot of the operational questions are being answered, and lots of the business models are being figured out,” Fitch said.
 “And … especially with the [Inflation Reduction Act], there’s a whole asset turnover, in terms of internal combustion vehicles to EVs, that will really facilitate a greater role for VPPs.”